 The Golden Retriever requires normal washing and prepping.
 This lively canine can be washed as much as twice every week consistently.
 Its washing regimen can be delayed to up to no longer than 6 weeks at a go.
 Its twofold coat, ordinary showers, and appropriate drying are enough to maintain healthy skin and coat free from infections.

 Managing shedding may seem quite daunting if you own a Golden Retriever, but after all, it’s not too treacherous to keep you away from owning a Golden.
-Everything needs maintenance, and Golden retriever are medium to high-shed breeds, thus require plenty of coat maintenance.
+Everything needs maintenance, and Golden retriever are medium to high-shed breeds, thus requiring plenty of coat maintenance.